ddaugher/nvim_init/README.md

   * ```brew install ripgrep```
 * install neovim
   * If you are currently using neovim, backup your previous configuration, additional info here -> [FAQ](#faq)
-  * clone neovim_init from https://github.com/ddaugher/nvim_init into a directory of your choice, my recomendation would be, /Users/Shared/elixir-ls... this will require no updates to the configuration
+  * clone neovim_init from https://github.com/ddaugher/nvim_init into a directory of your choice, my recomendation would be, ```/Users/Shared/elixir-ls```.
+This will require no updates to the configuration
   * symbolically link your neovim_init directory to the neovim config location
     * ```ln -s [install directory]/nvim_init ~/.config/nvim```